 Eligible projects include those projects included on the Tier 1 list of Regional Streets and Highways Subprogram list or Tables 2 and 3 in the Measure C Extension Expenditure Plan (reference Tables 6 and 7 in this Plan).
 Tier 2 projects are considered for funding once Tier 1 projects have been programmed or implemented and if additional funding is still available over the 20-year period.
-If additional Measure C Regional Transportation Program funds are still available after all Tier 1 and Tier 2 projects have been programmed, the Authority may identify additional projects contained in the most recent RTP Update.
+If additional Measure C Regional Transportation Program funds are still available after all Tier 1 and Tier 2 projects have been programmed, the Authority may identify additional projects contained in the most recent Regional Transportation Plan (RTP) Update.
 Presently no Tier 2 Projects are proposed for funding as the Tier 1 list remains underfunded.

-Short- and Long-Term Urban and Rural Regional Transportation Subprogram projects are listed in Tables 6 and 7 and Short-Term projects are displayed in Figures 1 and 2 in this Plan.
-In addition, detailed project sheets for each Short-Term project segment are provided in Appendix G.
+Urban and Rural Regional Transportation Subprogram projects are listed in Tables 6 and 7 and are displayed in Figures 1 and 2 in this Plan.
+In addition, detailed project sheets for each project segment are provided in Appendix G.